myyerrol/library-manage-system/README.md

 ``` bash
 mysql -u username -p password
 ```
-2. In the project doc directory, there is a library management_system_backup.sql, you can use the terminal switch to the doc directory and execute command to restore good database has been created.
+In the project doc directory, there is a library management_system_backup.sql, you can use the terminal switch to the doc directory and execute command to restore good database has been created.
 ``` bash
 mysql -u username -p password [database name] < library_management_system_backup.sql
 ```
-Because we are using the MySQL InnoDB storage engine, so there is no way to directly copy the entire data directory to be backed up.
-3. Open a Linux terminal, switch to the bin directory of the file, execute follow command to run the program.
+Because we are using the MySQL InnoDB storage engine, so there is no way to directly copy the entire data directory to be backed up.Open a Linux terminal, switch to the bin directory of the file, execute follow command to run the program.
 ``` bash
 ./library_management_system
 ```